 A color-coded utility plan was submitted with the DSP.
-A variation to Section 24-122(a) was approved with the PPS to allow the PUE in a location other than along the public street after review for adequate location and approval by the affected utility companies.
+A variation to Section 24-122(a) was approved with PPS 4-17009 to allow the PUE in a location other than along the public street after review for adequate location and approval by the affected utility companies.
 The provided SOJ states that the applicant is working with the public utility companies to accommodate the easement, which is required to be approved prior to certification of the DSP, as conditioned herein.

 - 9. At the time of detailed site plan (DSP) review, the applicant and the applicant's heirs, successors, and/or assignees shall provide adequate, private, on-site recreational facilities pursuant to Section 24-135(b) of the Subdivision Regulations, subject to the following: - a.
-The private on-site recreational facilities shall be designed in accordance with the standards as outlined in the Park and Recreation FacilitiesGuidelines. - b.
+The private on-site recreational facilities shall be designed in accordance with the standards as outlined in the Park and Recreation Facilities Guidelines. - b.
 The details of the private on-site recreational facilities, including adequacy, siting, and the establishment of triggers for construction, shall be reviewed and approved with the DSP.

 A recreational facility list has been provided with this DSP to satisfy this condition.
 Given the site constraints and the specific vertical mixed-use design of the building complex, the proposed facilities are located in two courtyards enclosed by the building or interior to the building.
 The proposed recreational facilities are adequate and appropriate to serve the proposed development.
 The proposed facilities should be complete and open to the residents prior to issuance of the final certificate of occupancy.
-A condition has been included in the Recommendation section of this report requiring as such.
+A condition has been included in this resolution requiring that those facilities be complete and open to the residents prior to issuance of the final certificate of occupancy.